CathyBreton/Genomic_Evolution/Musa_NGS_Suite/README.md

 ### Input raw data

 <div align="justify">
-All those type of markers have the same type of raw data, fastq files, that is a reads sequence fasta associated to the quality coded according the Sequencing compagny used.
+All those types of markers have the same type of raw data, fastq files, that is a reads sequence fasta associated to the quality coded according the sequencing company used.
 Two types of data are used in this pipeline, single end or paired end sequence.
 In single-end reading, the sequencer reads a fragment from only one end to the other, generating the sequence of base pairs.
 In paired-end reading it starts at one read, finishes this direction at the specified read length, and then starts another round of reading from the opposite end of the fragment.
 </div>

 ### Read Quality check